shyamkarla/guide-intro-to-angular/tutorial/02-including-angular.md

-## Including The Angular JavaScript Files!
+## Getting started with AngularJS

-Angular comes as a single `.js` file that needs including at the bottom of the page.
-I'd advise putting it there rather than the `<head>` for better document rendering.
-This needs to included before we can get any of the Angular goodies to work and see what they do.
-So let's just do that!
+Angular comes as a single `.js` file that needs to be included at the bottom of your HTML page.
+I'd advise putting it there rather than in the `<head>` for better document rendering.

+__Note:__ You need to add the AngularJS library before we can get any of the Angular goodies working and see what they do.
+Let's do just that!

 For this app we're going to use `version 1.2.22` which at the moment of writing this is the most recent.
-This is recommended for now as other third party plugins will have not been tested on the latest beta versions:
+This is recommended for now as other third party plugins will have not been tested on the latest beta versions.

+Your HTML should look like this:

 ```html
 <html>